karuppusamy-d/meet-attendance/README.md

-# Google Meet Extension
+# Meet Attendance

-This is a simple chrome extension which is used to take attendance easily.
+This Extension is used to take attendance during online classes / Meetings.

+-   It saves the Attendance log as a HTML file.

-It solves the problem of Taking attendance.
-It also makes muting audio/video easier.
-You can simpy press Spacebar to Mute/Unmute Audio and Ctrl+Spacebar to toggle Video.
+-   It also makes muting Audio / Video easier.

+-   You can simply press Spacebar to Mute / Unmute Audio and Ctrl + Spacebar to toggle Video.

-It saves the attendance log as a html File.
+## Technologies used:

+-   JavaScript
+-   jQuery
+-   HTML
+-   CSS

+## Installation

+1. Clone the repository.
+1. Open the Extension Management page by navigating to chrome://extensions.

+-   The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.

+1. Enable Developer Mode by clicking the toggle switch next to Developer mode.
+   Click the LOAD UNPACKED button and select the extension directory.

+1. The extension has been successfully installed.
+Now Install [Google Meet Grid View](https://chrome.google.com/webstore/detail/google-meet-grid-view-fix/dakebdbeofhmlnmjlmhjdmmjmfohiicn) to log all participants data.